apportable/NDKSignalTest/README.md

 NDKSignalTest
 =============

-- Shows a crash on Android 4.3+ devices (Nexus 7 devices tested).
+- Shows a crash on Android 4.2+ devices (mostly Nexus devices tested)

 - This may be interesting to Android developers working on libc (bionic) and/or Linux kernel